Literature Faculty Database

 HOME > Arts & Sciences > Literature > Faculty Search Help Login pdf version printable version

-Research Interests for Barbara Herrnstein Smith
+Research Interests for Barbara H. Smith

 Research Interests: critical theory; epistemology and philosophy of science; social studies of science; issues in science and religion; relations between sciences and humanities

-Smith's past research has been concerned with literary theory, poetry and poetics, ideas of value and judgment, and intellectual controversies over science and knowledge.
+Smith's research has been concerned with literary theory, poetry and poetics, ideas of value and judgment, and intellectual controversies over science and knowledge.
 Her current work focuses on developments in cognitive science and the philosophy of biology, intellectual issues involving science and religion, and the historical, intellectual and institutional relations between the sciences and the humanities.

 Keywords: